adayoung/ada-bot/discord/bot_reactions/README.md

 # Bot Reactions

 Hi!
 It's easy to implement simple bot reactions!
-We have a lovely dispatcher to take care of the gory details as long as your code confirms to the following example:
+We have a lovely dispatcher to take care of the gory details as long as your code conforms to the following example:

 ```Go
 package bot_reactions